-Figure 11.3 The daily average concentration of fine particulate matter during the months of June and July for 2021(wildfires), 2022 and 2023(wildfires) in Durham, NC.21 increased exposure to wildfire smoke and higher prevalence of pre-existing conditions that can be worsened by wildfire-particulate matter.
+Figure 11.3 The daily average concentration of fine particulate matter during the months of June and July for 2021 (wildfires), 2022 and 2023 (wildfires) in Durham, $NC.^{21}$ increased exposure to wildfire smoke and higher prevalence of pre-existing conditions that can be worsened by wildfire-particulate matter.
 Redlining policies across the country and in Durham denied wealth-generating opportunities to communities of color and undermined their physical environments.
 Having makes communities of color more likely to have poor housing infrastructure that may lack air conditioning.
 Having housing with air conditioning has been known to reduce particle pollution such as wildfire smoke indoors, potentially reducing a person's risk of ill health effects.
 Therefore, those without access to air conditioning may have greater exposure to wildfire smoke.
 Additionally, people of color and those living in low SES areas are also disproportionately affected by respiratory conditions, such as asthma, which may also put them at increased risk of health effects from exposure to wildfire smoke.
-Additionally may have greater exposure to wildfire smoke.
+The smoke of the smoke